 In China, the KOL industry is gigantic and has a turnover of 242 billion dollars a year.
 By comparison, KOLs accounts for 10 times the share of sales through social media advertising in China than influencer does in the United States.

 In China, the spoken word is extremely significant for consumer shopping patterns and accounts for between 20-50% of all purchasing decisions.
-Analyzes show that this, combined with the lack of traditional fashion media, has made the KOL industry flourish.
+Analyses show that this, combined with the lack of traditional fashion media, has made the KOL industry flourish.

 One difference between the KOL industry in China and influencers in the West is that KOL is a highly established and professional market that is built around agents and scouts who even have schools to train their new KOLs.
 KOL is business and they usually only make collaborations for a fee.
 It is also typical for KOLs that they are linked to specific platforms such as Taobao or TMall.